 I’m really excited about today’s podcast.
-In honor of Mental Health month, I’d like to illustrate how an emotional healing technique can help with mental health problems through the use of a scene in a movie.
-The emotional healing technique is called, The Method, and the movie is “Ordinary People.”
+In honor of Mental Health month, I’d like to illustrate how a scene in the movie, “Ordinary People”, can teach you about dealing with your feelings and lays the foundation for how an emotional healing technique called, The Method, works.

 Tormented by guilt following the death of his older brother, Buck, in a sailing accident, alienated teenager Conrad Jarrett (played by Timothy Hutton) attempts suicide.
 Returning home following an extended stay in a psychiatric hospital, Conrad tries to deal with his mental anguish and also reconnect with mother, Beth (played by Mary Tyler Moore), who has grown cold and angry, and his emotionally wounded father, Calvin (played by Donald Sutherland), with the help of his psychiatrist, Dr. Berger (played by Judd Hirsch).